nhsconnect/gpconnect/pages/development/development_fhir_versioning_capability_guidance.md

 ---
-title: FHIR Capability Versioning Guidance
+title: FHIR capability versioning guidance
 keywords: fhir development
 tags: [fhir,development]
 sidebar: overview_sidebar
 permalink: development_fhir_versioning_capability_guidance.html
-summary: "Details of the common versioning requirements for GP Connect FHIR APIs."
+summary: "Details of the common versioning requirements for GP Connect FHIR APIs"
 ---

-### Capability Pack / Interaction Versioning ###
+### Capability pack / interaction versioning ###

 For each of the five capability packs (`Foundations`, `Access Record HTML`, `Access Record REST`, `Appointment Management`, `Task Management`) there are a number of `API Use Cases` which make up the capability pack, for example "Find a patient" and "Read an organization" are two of the API Use Cases within the Foundation capability pack.